Organoarsenic chemistry: Organoarsenic(V) compounds and uses

 Arsenic(V) compounds typically feature the functional groups RAsO(OH)_{2} or R_{2}AsO(OH) (R = alkyl or aryl).
 Cacodylic acid, central to arsenic chemistry, arises from the methylation of arsenic(III) oxide.
-(In contrast, the dimethylphosphonic acid is less significant in the corresponding chemistry of phosphorus.)
-Phenylarsonic acids can be accessed by the reaction of arsenic acid with anilines, the so-called Bechamp reaction.
+(In contrast, dimethylphosphinic acid is less significant in the corresponding chemistry of phosphorus.)
+Phenylarsonic acids can be accessed by the reaction of arsenic acid with anilines, the so-called Béchamp reaction.

 The monomethylated acid, methanearsonic acid (CH_{3}AsO(OH)_{2}), is a precursor to fungicides (tradename Neoasozin) in the cultivation of rice and cotton.
 Derivatives of phenylarsonic acid (C_{6}H_{5}AsO(OH)_{2}) are used as feed additives for livestock, including 4-hydroxy-3-nitrobenzenearsonic acid (3-NHPAA or Roxarsone), ureidophenylarsonic acid and p-arsanilic acid.
 These applications are controversial as they introduce soluble forms of arsenic into the environment.

-Compounds of arsenic(V) containing only organic ligands are rare, the pre-eminent member being the pentaphenyl derivative As(C_{6}H_{5})_{5}.
+Compounds of arsenic(V) containing only organic ligands are rare.
+The pre-eminent member is the pentaphenyl derivative As(C_{6}H_{5})_{5}.

+Thorin was once used as an indicator for several metals.

-Organoarsenic(III) compounds and uses
+Organoarsenic(III) compounds

-Many organoarsenic compounds are prepared by alkylation of AsCl_{3} and its derivatives using organolithium and Grignard reagents.
-For example, the series trimethylarsine ((CH_{3})_{3}As), dimethylarsenic chloride ((CH_{3})_{2}AsCl), and methylarsenic dichloride (CH_{3}AsCl_{2}) is known.
-Reduction of the chloride derivatives with hydride reducing reagents affords the corresponding hydrides, such as dimethylarsine ((CH_{3})_{2}AsH) and methylarsine (CH_{3}AsH_{2}).
-Similar manipulations apply to other organoarsenic chloride compounds.
+Many tertiary arsines are prepared by alkylation of AsCl_{3} using organolithium and Grignard reagents.
+Symmetrical organoarsenic(III) compounds, e.g. trimethylarsine and triphenylarsine, are well established.
+The inversion barriers (ΔG*) for tertiary arsines have been shown to be near 42 kcal/mol.
+By contrast, the inversion of a tertiary phosphine occurs with barriers near 30 kcal/mol.

+Tertiary arsines form a variety of metal complexes.
+They behave like phosphine ligands, but are less basic.
+The diarsine C_{6}H_{4}(As(CH_{3})_{2})_{2}, known as diars, is a chelating ligand.

+Many halide-containing alkyl and aryl arsines are known, their preparation once being motivated by applications in chemical warfare.
+Dimethylarsenic chloride ((CH_{3})_{2}AsCl) and methylarsenic dichloride (CH_{3}AsCl_{2}) are simple examples.
+Infamous examples include "Lewisite" (2-chlorovinyldichloroarsine) and "Clark I" (chlorodiphenylarsine).
+"Phenyl Dick" (Phenyldichloroarsine) is another.
+The latter compounds are produced through Friedel-Crafts-type reactions, combining acetylene or benzene with arsenic trichloride and catalytic aluminum chloride.

 Akin to the Direct process in organosilicon chemistry, methyl halides react with elemental As, as illustrated in the following idealized equation: